SHTOOLS/SHTOOLS/src/fdoc/shbias.md

 `<SFG> = Sum_{j=0}^L Shh Sum_{i=|l-j|}^{|l+j|} Sfg (C_{j0i0}^{l0})^2`

 where `<SFG>` is the expectation of the localized (cross-)power spectrum, `Shh` is the power spectrum of the window bandlimited to degree `L`, `Sfg` is the global unwindowed (cross-)power spectrum, and `C` is a Clebsch-Gordan coefficient.
 The Clebsch-Gordan coefficients are calculated using a simple relationship to the Wigner 3-j symbols.
 The maximum calculated degree of the windowed power spectrum expectation corresponds to the smaller of (`ldata+lwin`) and `size(outcspectra)-1`.
-It is implicitly assumed that the power spectrum of `inspectrum` is zero beyond degree `ldata.`
+It is implicitly assumed that the power spectrum of `inspectrum` is zero beyond degree `ldata.`.
+If this is not the case, the ouput power spectrum should be considered valid only for the degrees up to and including `ldata` - `lwin`.

 If this routine is to be called several times using the same values of `lwin` and `ldata`, then the Clebsch-Gordon coefficients can be precomputed and saved by setting the optional parameter `save_cg` equal to 1.
 To deallocate the saved memory, which is a matrix of size (`lwin+ldata,lwin,2*lwin+ldata+1`), set `save_cg` equal to -1.